 She holds a Bachelor of Arts degree in Piano Performance from Spelman College where she graduated with honors.
 During her tenure at Spelman, she rendered works from classical to contemporary styles.
 In recognition of her scholarship, she has received numerous awards including the United Negro College Fund/Janet Jackson Scholarship for Excellence in the Arts, the DeWitt Wallace Community Service Award, and a scholarship to study at the Brevard Music Center.
 Canangela was chosen as a member of the Institute for the Recruitment of Teachers for excellence in Education and received her Master of Music Education degree from the University of Rhode Island.

 While attending the University of Rhode Island, Canangela earned both a teaching assistantship and fellowship.
 She also received a summer fellowship to begin research in the field of African-American music.
-In an effort to enhance her work in serving the community through music, she is pursuing a second Master’s in Urban Ministry through the Urban Seminary of Atlanta.
+In an effort to enhance her work in serving the urban youth community through music, she earned a Master’s Certificate in Urban Ministry through the Urban Seminary of Atlanta in 2018.

 Canangela spent two years as Director of the Choral Music Department at Clarkston High School in the DeKalb County School System where she more than doubled the size of the choral department.
 She has also served on faculty at Morris Brown College as a humanities lecturer in the arts, as Artistic Director for the Cathedral Academy Music Conservatory, and as Director of the high school and middle school choral programs for the Cathedral Academy.

-Canangela has offered her performing talents to a number of organizations including Turner Broadcasting’s “Trumpet Awards,” The Atlanta Community Chorus, “The Atlanta Passion Play,” Gospel group “Restoration,” The University of Rhode Island Big Band, and the Spelman College Jazz Ensemble and Glee Club.
+Canangela has offered her performing talents to a number of organizations including The Silent Hero Awards, Turner Broadcasting’s “Trumpet Awards,” The Atlanta Community Chorus, “The Atlanta Passion Play,” Gospel group “Restoration,” The University of Rhode Island Big Band, and the Spelman College Jazz Ensemble and Glee Club.

 In addition to her work in music performance, Canangela has worked as a professional model and actress with clientele including Krystal Franchises, The Museum of Music, Dark and Lovely Hair Care products by Carson, and an independent film project entitled “What are the Odds.”
 She was also featured in the documentary film “Crowns and Gowns” honoring the legacy of Queens for the all-male Morehouse College.